justinemmanuelmercado/news-sa-baguio/README.md

 ![screenshot](./screen.png)

 ## What is this?
-I kept myself updated with current by reading [/r/philippines](www.reddit.com/r/philippines).
+I kept myself updated by reading [/r/philippines](www.reddit.com/r/philippines).
 But that sub quickly became depressing.

-Instead to keep myself updated with current affairs (relevant to Baguio city) I built this site.
+I built this site to keep away from `/r/philippines`'s depressing news.

 To keep costs low, I'm currently hosting it on a free vercel instance here.
 [News In Baguio City site](https://news-sa-baguio.vercel.app/)